Batik: Stamped batik

-Stamped batik or batik cap (Javanese script: ꦧꦠꦶꦏ꧀ꦕꦥ꧀; Pegon: باتيق چڤ) is batik whose manufacturing process uses a cap (/jv/; old spelling tjap) stamp with carved motifs to print an area of the cloth with the resist.
+Stamped batik or batik cap (Javanese script: ꦧꦛꦶꦏ꧀ꦕꦥ꧀; Pegon: باطيء چاڤ) is batik whose manufacturing process uses a cap (/jv/; old spelling tjap) stamp with carved motifs to print an area of the cloth with the resist.
 The material of the stamp can vary.
 Medieval Indian stamps tend to use wood.
 Modern Javanese stamps are made of copper strips and wires, the manufacture of which is a highly skilled process.
 The rest of the dyeing process is the same as for written batik.
 The replacement of the canting with the cap reduces the effort needed to make a batik cloth, and hence the cost, but still requires skill.